VidulaDakshitha/Sensor_System_CODE4/README.md

 # How to install the System 🔥

-1️⃣ Clone the project
+1️⃣ Clone the project ⚡

-2️⃣ Create tables in php my admin.
-(Make sure to create the database as ds_sensor_system 👌)
+2️⃣ Create a database as "ds_sensor_system" in php my admin.
+(Make sure Xampp is running 😆)

+3️⃣ Import the file named as "ds_sensor_system.sql" which is inside the database folder.

 3. Install node modules to the Web_Api folder according to the video.